PascalSun/sportpartner/README.md

   - At the same time, when we find a bug, It will take long time to fix and the process is quite struggling
   - to test, just run: `npm test`, and the test result will show on coverage folder
 - User Test: Black Box Test, which without knowing about the code backend.
-  I ask my girl friend and my friends to test all the features, and give some feedback They indeed give some advice:
+  I asked my girl friend and my friends to test all the features, and gave some feedback They indeed gave some advice:
   - the user should have a username, not the same as the email
   - the user should have a head portrait, for the partners to know each other
   - when the net speed is very low, sometime show error